Coding with Power Mode in Visual Studio Code! (Includes all v2.2.0 settings)

 Specifies the display size of the effect

-The x direction is specified with rem, so if you use the default value of 6, it will be displayed six times the font size.
+The x-direction is specified using `rem`, so the default value of 6 means the text will be displayed at six times the font size.
+The

-The size in the y direction is specified with ch, so there is no need to worry about the original image being stretched strangely.
+y-direction size is specified using `ch`, so there's no need to worry about the original image being stretched unnaturally.

-By the way, rem is a unit used in CSS, and 1 rem is the font size of the root element (the root em value).
+Incidentally, `rem` is a unit used in CSS, where 1 `rem` represents the font size of the root element (the `em` value of the root).

 powermode.gifMode

-When Power Mode effects are displayed consecutively, you can choose to rewind to the beginning or resume from where you left off.
-Select
+When Power Mode effects are displayed consecutively, you can choose to rewind to the beginning or resume playback from where it left off.
+Selecting "

 Basically, restart is fine, but if you set a slightly longer GIF file, you'll be able to see the rest of it every time you type, so if you set your favorite video, you can use it like dangling a carrot in front of your eyes (?)